Devils Hole pupfish

 As its entire native range is a single locality, efforts to create other populations have proceeded since the 1960s and 1970s, most of which have failed.
 Three refugia were created in 1972, 1973, and 1990, though all were closed by 2007 as a result of maintenance failures, hybridization, and small founder populations.
 In the early 2010s, an exact replica of the uppermost 6.7 m of Devils Hole was constructed at Ash Meadows Fish Conservation Facility, which was populated with eggs taken from Devils Hole in winter months when development into adults is unlikely.
 Efforts to conserve the wild population have included removing sediment from the shallow shelf, adding supplemental food, and installing fences and security cameras to keep unauthorized people away.
 Conservation efforts have been costly and divisive.
 During the legal battle over ground water in the 1960s and 1970s, bumper stickers were distributed that read "Kill the Pupfish" or "Save the Pupfish".
 Some have argued that the species should be allowed to go extinct, while others have said this would be akin to "bombing the Louvre to make way for a parking lot".

 Population counts are conducted twice a year, in the spring and fall, with the fall population usually much larger.
 Since 1972, population counts have peaked at around 550 individuals.
-The April 2013 count showed only 35 remaining in the wild, but by September 2022, the count showed a total of 263 observed wild pupfish.
+The April 2013 count showed only 35 remaining in the wild, but the numbers recovered, and by September 2022, the count showed a total of 263 observed wild pupfish.
+However, after winter earthquakes swept algae off of the spawning shelf, the Spring 2025 count showed only 38 fish remaining.
 The Devils Hole pupfish has been listed as endangered by the US federal government since 1967 and critically endangered by the International Union for Conservation of Nature since 2014.